800-300-9300

 We offer non-surgical treatment options

 As opposed to an arthroscopic exploratory surgery, we offer patients a physical examination and review of their range of motion.
-If ligament injury is suspected then we look into injections of Platelet rich Plasma or stem cells.
+If ligament injury is suspected then we look into injections of Platelet rich Plasma or bone marrow stem cell therapy.

 PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected back into the injured area to stimulate healing and regeneration.
 PRP puts specific components in the blood to work.
 Blood is made up of four main components; plasma, red blood cells, white blood cells, and platelets.
 Each part plays a role in keeping your body functioning properly.
 Platelets act as wound and injury healers.